volodinroman/volodinroman.github.io/_posts/2018-12-26-Poly-Maker.md

 </figure>

 <p>
-Here is a Python implementation of these equations.
+The following code is a Python implementation of these equations.
 </p>

 <div class="py-4">